After maternity leave

 An employee may not return to work before the end of her compulsory two-week maternity leave period, from the date of childbirth.

-An employee who is returning to work after a period of Additional Maternity Leave (weeks 27-52), or a period of at least four weeks’ parental leave on top of her OML, will normally return to the same job she was in before she went on leave.
-However, if there is a reason other than redundancy which means that it is not reasonably practicable for the University to permit her to return to the same job, she is entitled to return to a different job which is both suitable for her and appropriate in the circumstances, on terms and conditions that are no less favourable than they would have been has she not been absent (unless a redundancy situation has arisen or a fixed-term contract has come to an end).
+An employee who is returning to work after a period of Ordinary Maternity Leave only (the first 26 weeks), is entitled to return to the same job in which they were employed before they went on leave, on terms and conditions that are the same as, or no less favourable than, those that would have applied had they not been absent on maternity leave, except in the case of a fixed-term contract ending or redundancy.
+An employee who is returning to work after a period of Additional Maternity Leave (weeks 27-52), or a period of at least four weeks’ parental leave on top of their OML, will normally return to the same job they were in before they went on leave, except in the case of a fixed-term contract ending or redundancy.
+However, if there is a reason other than redundancy which means that it is not reasonably practicable for the University to permit them to return to the same job, they are entitled to return to a different job which is both suitable for them and appropriate in the circumstances, on terms and conditions that are no less favourable than they would have been has the employee not been absent.
+In either of the above situations, if the employee is placed at risk of redundancy (including on a fixed-term contract reaching its expected end date) within 18 months of the child being born or placed, this must be discussed with an HR Business Partner, as the employee is entitled to enhanced protection under the Protection from Redundancy (Pregnancy and Family Leave) Act 2023 until 18 months after the child was born or placed.

 Employees have the right to request flexible working (such as a change to their hours, times or place of work) and the employing department must deal with this request in accordance with the University’s flexible working request procedure.
 However, if an employee wishes to work a flexible working pattern on a temporary basis to ease her return to work, she should discuss this with her department as soon as possible.
 It may be possible to use accrued annual leave for this purpose.